Examining The Investment Required For Living Off Dividends

 Determining The Income Required To Live Off Dividends

 Everyone’s income needs are different.
-So, determining your income requirements is the first step toward living off dividend payments.
+So, determining your income requirements is the first step toward living off dividend payments from the best dividend stocks.

 The easiest way to do this is by looking at what you earn from working today.
 And assume you can live comfortably by replacing that income with dividends.